The best Beatles biopics

 4. Birth Of The Beatles (1979)

 John Lennon was still alive when this film came out, which must have been weird for him.
-It kicks off in 1961 with John Lennon and fifth Beatle Stu Sutcliffe are at art school and ends just as the band plan to hit America.
-It’s a fair attempt at summing up the period (which was barely twenty years before the movie was made, so it looks authentic) and some of the casting is notable today, namely John “Nasty Nick Cotton” Altman as George Harrison and Nigel Havers in the role of George Martin!
+It kicks off in 1961 with John Lennon and fifth Beatle Stu Sutcliffe are at art school and ends just as the band are about to hit America.
+It’s a fair attempt at summing up the period (which was barely twenty years before the movie was made, so a lot of the locations still appear authentic) and some of the casting is notable today, namely John “Nasty Nick Cotton” Altman as George Harrison and Nigel Havers in the role of George Martin!

 birth of beatles clip 1979